QSong-github/AntiFormer/README.md

 ### From pre-trained model

    We also provide partially processed data (2000 sequences) as demo, located under the ```./AntiFormer/subdt``` path.
-And the pre-trained model can be accessed from [google drive](https://drive.google.com/file/d/1D-mkFwoJzu7E__vJc3ahnFE4UVGYz4_Q/view?usp=sharing).
+And the pre-trained model can be accessed from [zenodo](https://zenodo.org/records/12749284).
 Please download the model and put it into ```./AntiFormer/model_save``` directory.
    However，if you have processed all the data, you can replace the ```./subdt``` path with your data path for training by .
 And be careful to change the hyperparameters in the ```main.py``` to suit your hardware and target.

 ## Quick start

-If you want to use our model, you can download the pre-trained model from [google drive](https://drive.google.com/file/d/1D-mkFwoJzu7E__vJc3ahnFE4UVGYz4_Q/view?usp=sharing) and quickly test it using the antiboy sequence provided by the tutorial.
+If you want to use our model, you can download the pre-trained model from [zenodo](https://zenodo.org/records/12749284) and quickly test it using the antiboy sequence provided by the tutorial.